-- 1. Turn the city water source OFF. - 2.
-Open a faucet on the motorhome (such as the exterior wash station, if equipped) to relieve line pressure. - 3.
-Disconnect the city water hose from the motorhome and replace the cap on the fresh water inlet.
+• Turn the city water supply OFF.

+- Open a faucet on the motorhome (such as the exterior wash station, if equipped) to relieve line pressure. - Disconnect hose from the motorhome and replace cap on the Fresh Water Inlet. - NOTE: Ensure the Fresh Water valve is in NORMAL position to use the water pump.
+If the valve is in Tank Fill position, the pump will run continuously without delivering water.